psf/black/README.md

  - `HTTP 200`: If formatting was needed on the input.
 The response body contains the blackened Python code, and the `Content-Type` header is set accordingly.
+ - `HTTP 400`: If the input contains a syntax error.
+Details of the error are returned in the response body.
  - `HTTP 500`: If there was any kind of error while trying to format the input.
 	The response body contains a textual representation of the error.